-- 10. The draft framework sets forth a compelling vision in which "all people have equal access to quality health services that are co-produced in a way that meets their life-course needs and respects their preferences, are coordinated across the continuum of care, and are comprehensive, safe, effective, timely, efficient and acceptable; and all carers are motivated, skilled and operate in a supportive environment".
-The framework is based on experience gained recently in different countries and wide-ranging consultation with experts at the global, regional and national levels, informed by related global policy commitments, regional strategies and initiatives in the area of universal health coverage, health systems strengthening, social determinants of health, and the core values and principles of primary health care: the right to health, social justice, solidarity and participation. - 11.
+- 11. The draft framework sets forth a compelling vision in which "all people have equal access to quality health services that are co-produced in a way that meets their life course needs, are coordinated across the continuum of care, and are comprehensive, safe, effective, timely, efficient and acceptable; and all carers are motivated, skilled and operate in a supportive environment".
+The framework is based on experience and evidence gained recently in different countries and wide-ranging consultation with experts at the global, regional and national levels, informed by related global policy commitments, regional strategies and initiatives in the area of universal health coverage, health systems strengthening, social determinants of health, and the core values and principles of primary health care: the right to health, social justice, solidarity and participation. - 12.
 Realization of integrated people-centred health services will depend on health system inputs, including the availability, accessibility and quality of health workers and the services they provide.
 The draft global strategy on human resources for health outlines the medium-term actions needed to ensure equitable access to a skilled and motivated health workforce within a fully functioning health system.
 As such, efforts have been made to form firm links between the framework on integrated, people-centred health services and the global strategy, including aligning human resources for health investment frameworks at national and global levels to future needs of health systems.
 Integrated, people-centred health services require particular health workers with relevant skills.
-In addition to the benefits to communities and populations, the benefits extend to integrated, people-centred health services, including: improved job satisfaction; more balanced workloads and fewer instances of burnout; and education and training opportunities to learn new skills, such as working in team-based health care environments. - 12.
+In addition to the benefits to communities and populations, the benefits of an integrated people-centred care approach also extend to health workers, including: improved job satisfaction; more balanced workloads and fewer instances of burnout; and education and training opportunities to learn new skills, such as working in team-based health care environments. - 13.
 For the development of this framework, four different types of country settings have been analysed: low-, middle- and high-income countries, and countries facing special circumstances, such as conflict, and fragile States, small island States and large federal States.
 Given that health systems are highly context-specific, the framework does not propose a single model of people-centred and integrated health services.
 Instead, it proposes five interdependent strategies that need to be adopted.